 So what is self-compassion exactly?
 It’s “gentleness with yourself,” Carter says.
 “We think that if we speak critically to ourselves, we will improve, but all the research shows with absolute certainty that self-criticism does not improve performance.
 It blocks your ability to learn from the situation and creates a stress response in which fight or flight are your only options.
 Personal growth is not on the menu when you are self-critical.”

-Highly regarded researcher Kristen Neff, Ph.D., associate professor of psychology at the University of Texas at Austin and author of Self-Compassion: Stop Beating Yourself Up and Leave Insecurity Behind, writes that with self-compassion, “we give ourselves the same kindness and care we’d give to a good friend.”
+Highly regarded researcher Kristin Neff, Ph.D., associate professor of psychology at the University of Texas, Austin and author of several books, including Self-Compassion: The Proven Power of Being Kind to Yourself, writes that with self-compassion, “we give ourselves the same kindness and care we’d give to a good friend.”
 Self-compassion is not self-pity, she emphasizes, because self-pity disregards the connections with the world at large and the flaws and suffering common to all humankind.

-• Mindfulness instead of over-identification.
-Try to hold your experiences in balanced awareness, Neff says, rather than ignoring or exaggerating your pain.
+- Mindfulness instead of over-identification.
+Try to “hold [your] experience in balanced awareness,” Neff says, “rather than ignoring [your] pain or exaggerating it.”
 When you over-identify with certain feelings, you can get swept away by negativity or caught up in your ego.

 And above all, ask for help to do these things.
 We humans need each other.